Principal Investigator (Office: S3-01-11)

 David is an Honours student studying the impact of naturalised amphibian species on the occurrence of endangered amphibian species in Singapore.
 He is using automated acoustic monitoring methods to collect data for his project.

-David is a research assistant also working on our Singapore extinctions project.
-He is collating records of butterflies.
+Meryl is a research assistant working on both our island biogeography project and our Singapore extinctions project.